The Mining Law Review: Tanzania

 - adherence to the prospecting programme attached to the prospecting licence; and

 - ensuring expenditure on prospecting operations of not be less than US$500 per square kilometre during the initial period and of not less than US$2,000 per square kilometre after the first renewal.
 Where further prospecting is allowed, the minimum expenditure is US$6,000 per square kilometre.
-Note that minimum expenditure under a prospecting licence is US$100 for industrial minerals and building materials and US$250 for prospecting for gemstones.
+Minimum expenditure under a prospecting licence is US$100 for industrial minerals and building materials and US$250 for prospecting for gemstones.

 A special mining licence will be granted for large-scale mining operations in which capital investment exceeds US$100 million.
 The licence grants an exclusive right to the holder to conduct operations in the mining area for the minerals specified in the licence.
 It is granted for the estimated life of the ore body indicated in the feasibility study or any other such period as the licensee request, whichever is shorter.
 A special mining licence is renewable, and an application for renewal may be submitted at any time, but no later than one year before expiry of the licence.
 The conditions that may apply to a special mining licence include the following: